garyb/fiction/README.md

 # Fiction

-Yet another lisp in Javascript.
+Yet another lisp in JavaScript.

-It doesn't do anything yet, but will produce working Javascript code, and the real intention is to use it as an exploration of implementing s-expr macros of various kinds.
-The findings will eventually be of use in another language I'm working on.
+Reader takes text values and converts them into a objects representing s-expressions.

+Expander doesn't do anything yet apart from strip comments from the s-exprs produced by reader... it probably shouldn't even do that.
+Next up though, the expander will deal with macros.

+Interpreter runs s-exprs directly and returns a weird value object.

+Compiler takes s-exprs and attempts to produce valid JS code.
+It mostly works too.